KarrieK/pandas_data_cleaning/README.md

 Here we import pandas using the alias 'pd', then we read in our data.

 `df.head` - shows us the first 5 rows and headers - it gives us an idea what to expect.
-`df.head` - shows us the last 5 rows
+`df.tail` - shows us the last 5 rows

 Take a good look at that data and figure out what values you were expecting and what looks unusual.
 This is a good time to pull out your data dictionary and start looking though your data.

-We also have to consider what time of values each of our columns are stored as.
+We also have to consider what type of values each of our columns are stored as.
 You might see that numbers are imported as text strings making it impossible to perform calculations on them.

 To check this we use the following command:

 `df.types`

-This will return a list with your data types in it
+This will return a list with your data types in it - the most commong types are int, float, datetime and object.
+An object is often an alias for a string.
+All Pandas knows is that it cant perform mathematical calculations on an object.

-`df.shape` - shows us how many observations are in our data set
+Next we want to know how many columns and rows are in our dataset.
+To do that we use .shape like below:
+`df.shape`

+Maybe we want to see some key stats in our dataframe without delving too deep, mean values, min and max.
+Just so we can get a feel of what we're working with.
+To do that we use the .describe like below:
+`df.describe`

 ##Merging, joining and concatenating data

-Sometimes before cleaning our data set we need to build it first, merging, joining and concatenating rows and columns enables us to take multiple csvs and join them together.
+Sometimes before we can clean up our dataset we need to re-structure or build it; merging, joining and concatenating rows and columns enables us to take multiple csvs and join them together.
 This saves time when it comes to cleaning our data for analysis

 ###Concatenating data frames

-Below we have three data frame that df1, df2 and df3
+Below we have three dataframes df1, df2 and df3 that we want to merge together to create one mighty dataset
 ```
 In [1]: df1 = pd.DataFrame({'A': ['A0', 'A1', 'A2', 'A3'],
    ...:                     'B': ['B0', 'B1', 'B2', 'B3'],